Fahd-Dev/Cool-K2Node-Shortcuts/README.md

 # Tip
 **To include the file without typing its full directory path, follow these steps**
-1. Create a folder in this directory (Source->ProjectName) and name it whatever you want \
+1. Create a folder anywhere (In the Editor Module) and name it whatever you want \
 	<sup>Files in this folder can be included using only their filename</sup>

 2. Put ``CoolShortcuts.h`` inside it